 This is extremely important so pay attention.
-Be realistic and try to understand that Google needs to see as many natural tendencies as much as possible and is it natural for 1 hosting provider to conveniently have domains that each link to your sites?
-No, of course it isn’t.
+Be realistic and try to understand that Google needs to see things happening as naturally as possible and is it natural for 1 hosting provider to conveniently have domains that each link to your sites?
+No, it isn’t.

 Top Tip –

 When building blog style websites for your PBN, make sure you use a variety of website themes, styles, navigation layouts and pages/page names.
 Remember, try to keep it as natural & varied as possible.

 A PBN’s pricing will depend on the quality of the domains you buy.
 Domains at Auction will go for higher prices if the metrics are better, a general pricing point starts from $20 up to $2000+ for a singular domain.